New Jersey Public Sector Cybersecurity Summit 2025 Banner

 This panel will equip NJ SLT organizations with actionable strategies for navigating the complexities of cybersecurity incidents.
 Attendees will gain a comprehensive understanding of how to leverage external support, mitigate financial risks, and manage the legal ramifications of a cyberattack.
 The discussion will provide insights into building a robust incident response strategy, effectively utilizing available resources, and ensuring resilience in the face of evolving cyber threats.
 By highlighting best practices and real-world considerations, the panel aims to empower New Jersey public sector entities to strengthen their defenses and recover efficiently from security breaches.

-Moderator: Mike Geraghty, Director, New Jersey Cybersecurity and Communications Integration Cell and Chief Information Security Officer, State of New Jersey
+Moderator: Michael Geraghty, Director, New Jersey Cybersecurity and Communications Integration Cell and Chief Information Security Officer, State of New Jersey

 End of Conference